 Gadgets with virtual voice assistants, such as Amazon Alexa and Google Home, are becoming increasingly popular.
-In fact, 24.5 million of these voice-powered products are due to be sold this year, according to a report from voice control software firm VoiceLabs
+In fact, Amazon has now sold more than 100 million of their Alexa voice assistant.

 These AI-powered assistants can save you time by responding to voice queries about the weather, sports scores and news.
 They can also be used to control smart home energy devices, such as smart thermostats, helping you to keep energy costs to a minimum.

 Both Alexa and Google Home are rumoured to be adding internet-based voice calls by the end of the year.
 If that happens, it could mean the end of the traditional home landline, which could result in big savings.

 Energy efficiencyConnected appliances like smart fridges can save you money, helping you to buy and store food more efficiently – but it's also important to look at energy ratings.

 'When choosing energy-efficient appliances for your home, look for the energy ratings label and consider the size of the appliance you need,' advises consumer organisation Energy Saving Trust (@EnergySvgTrust).